torumakabe/azure-vnet-nat-pattern-with-pls/README.md

-# Sample pattern for connecting VNets and On-premise with Private Link Service
+# Sample pattern for connecting VNets and On-premises with Private Link Service

 ## Problem statement

 * Want to assign many IP addresses to new applications created on Azure, e.g. Containers
 * Want to freely design the network according to new technologies and services
-* On the other hand, need to connect to on-premises or shared services on other virtual networks in Azure
+* On the other hand, need to connect to On-premisess or shared services on other virtual networks in Azure
 * With conventional methods such as peering, the number of IP addresses is insufficient or overlapped

 ## Candidate solution